-- Davies v Ford and ors EWHC 3161 (Ch) – Led by Alexander Cook, Daniel appeared for the defendant company and its director at the quantum stage of proceedings.
+- Davies v Ford and ors EWHC 2550 (Ch) – Led by Alexander Cook, Daniel appeared for the defendant company and its director at the quantum stage of proceedings.
 The case provides an important discussion of the nature of equitable compensation, an equitable allowance, and whether a corporate opportunity is ‘property’ for the purposes of a claim in knowing receipt.

 - POCA work & asset forfeiture

 - Insolvency & restructuring

 Daniel is routinely instructed to appear at bankruptcy petitions and applications in the County Court and the High Court.
 He regularly represents companies and creditors at winding up petitions and applications to restrain presentation of the petition.
 He has been instructed by OFGEM/GEMA on multiple occasions to appear as sole counsel in the High Court in relation to insolvent energy companies.
 He has offered advice and drafted a s.112 application against a liquidator.
 The liquidator settled without needing to issue.
 His experience includes:

 - Islandsbanki HF v Stanford EWHC 1818 (Ch): A series of applications to stay or set aside a bankruptcy petition and subsequent bankruptcy order.
 As a pupil, Daniel assisted Gregory Denton-Cox.

 - Re: X: An individual died with ongoing matrimonial proceedings and was subsequently declared bankrupt.
 As a pupil, Daniel assisted Donald Lilly who appeared before a divisional court consisting of a family and a chancery high court judge.